-- In 1954, James Olds and Peter Milner found that brain stimulation to parts of structures can act as a reinforcer.
-This stimulation worked independent of drive state (e.g., hunger), and has been replicated in many brain structures.
-A key finding in these structures - A key finding in these studies is that be in the set of the set of the set of the midbrain dopamine neurons that form most of the mesolimbic and mesocortical projections involved in reward.
+- In 1954, James Olds and Peter Milner found that brain stimulation to parts of the hypothalamus and related structures can act as a reinforcer.
+This stimulation worked independent of drive state (e.g. hunger), and has been replicated in many brain structures. - structures.

+A key finding in these studies is that brain stimulation activates neurons in the ventral tegmental area.
+These are midbrain dopamine neurons that form most of the mesolimbic and mesocortical projections involved in reward.
 Stimulating these neurons leads to dopamine release.
-Rats will often choose self-stimulation over food and sex.
+Rats willowed to do the second self-stimulation over food of second self-stimulation over food of second self-stimulation over food of second self-stimulation.

-Neurophysiological recordings from ventral tegmental neurons
+Neurophysiological recordings from ventral teamental neurons